OPERATION OF THE ASTROLABE

 count with the leftover extra degrees.

-Mark a point on the ecliptic at the resulting elongation.
+Mark a point on the ecliptic at the aspect elongation.
+The

 Plot the Moon on the rete - method I